What is the Purpose of Meditation?

 It’s a beautiful feeling that is certainly beyond words to explain and one needs to regularly practice meditation in order to truly experience this bliss.

-When we learn to examine ourselves through meditation, we attain highest of all joys that cannot be compared to other joys in the world.
+When we learn to examine ourselves through mindfulness meditation, we attain highest of all joys that cannot be compared to other joys in the world.
 The joy is immense and everlasting.

 Practically, meditation helps us to calm our minds, let go of our grudges and openly accept the facts that life gives us.
 It trains our mind to achieve the highest emotional quotient which is an essential requirement for our body.
 We can achieve this by developing the techniques to remain still and by concentrating only on our breath.

 In the ancient Indian Yoga tradition, we are guided to sit straight with our head, neck, and trunk aligned in a meditative posture (asana).